chrisrosana/Java-Games/README.md

 # csc413-TankGame-Team08

 This project is made in IntelliJ IDEA.
-The version of Java to build this game is 9.0.4 Please feel free read the Documentation.pdf to learn more info.
+The version of Java to build this game is version 10.
+Please feel free read the Documentation.pdf to learn more info.

 # Player 1 Controls